OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 **Two database servers:**

-* A shared database server or instance that carries all the catalogs for the LifeTime, Development and Test environments.
+* A shared database server or instance that carries all the catalogs for the LifeTime, Development, and Test environments.

 * A dedicated database server for the Production environment.

-**Four front end servers:**
+**Four front-end servers:**

 * 1 for LifeTime
 * 1 for Development